acidline/drupal-composer-paranoia/README.md

 ```
 ```
     "extra": {
+        "installer-paths": {
+            "app/core": ["type:drupal-core"],
+            "app/libraries/{$name}": ["type:drupal-library"],
+            "app/modules/contrib/{$name}": ["type:drupal-module"],
+            "app/profiles/contrib/{$name}": ["type:drupal-profile"],
+            "app/themes/contrib/{$name}": ["type:drupal-theme"],
+            "drush/contrib/{$name}": ["type:drupal-drush"]
+        },
         "drupal-app-dir": "app",
-        "drupal-web-dir": "docroot",
+        "drupal-web-dir": "web",
         "..."
     }
 ```

 Use `composer require ...` to install this Plugin in your project.
 ```
 composer require jkribeiro/drupal-composer-paranoia:~1
 ```

 Done!
-Plugin installed.
+Plugin and new docroot installed.

-Every time you install or update a Drupal package, the paranoia installer will rebuild the `drupal-web-dir` folder with the symlinks of the asset files from the `drupal-app-dir` folder.
+Now, every time you install or update a Drupal package, the paranoia installer will rebuild the `drupal-web-dir` folder with the symlinks of the asset files from the `drupal-app-dir` folder.

 If you need to rebuild the docroot folder, for example, when developing locally in the app folder with new themes images, CSS and JS, you can use the command:
 ```